Moist Sour Cream Cornbread

 This homemade moist cornbread is made with sour cream instead of buttermilk, giving it little tang and the perfect crumb.
-It doesn’t fall apart in your hand, but it easily crumbles in your mouth (as the best cornbread should).
+It doesn’t fall apart in your hand, but it easily crumbles in your mouth.
 It’s a sweet cornbread – don’t try to tell me there is any other kind – but not so sweet that it doesn’t also work in savory recipes.

 This recipe was actually featured in Fine Cooking Magazine and their team did a ton of testing on it before sharing it.
 So, you don’t have to just take my word for it that it is a must-try!

 This is an easy one bowl recipe!
 And, you don’t need to use an electric mixer.
 It’s almost as easy as using a cornbread mix, but homemade cornbread is SO much better!

 The most important ingredient is cornmeal.
 And, it’s also the one that can be the most confusing to purchase.

 Look for finely ground cornmeal.
 If you purchase coarse cornmeal or polenta, the cornbread can end up gritty.

 Because of the fat content of sour cream, sour cream cornbread ends up incredibly moist.

 Note: You can substitute yogurt for sour cream, but it won’t be quite as moist.